InfinitePeripherals/QuantumSDK-Cordova/README.md

 }.bind(this);
 ```

 *Note: Some functions should only be called when the device is connected.
-Your app should wait until `connectionState` returns `CONN_CONNECTED` state before executing those functions.*
+Your app should wait until `connectionState` returns `CONN_STATES.CONN_CONNECTED` state before executing those functions.*

 ## Troubleshoot: